jwt-dotnet/jwt/README.md

   // or
   services.AddSingleton<IAlgorithmFactory>(new DelegateAlgorithmFactory(algorithm));

-  // or use the generic version AddJwt<TFactory() if you have a custom implementation of IAlgorithmFactory .AddJwt<MyCustomAlgorithmFactory(options => ...);
+  // or use the generic version AddJwt<TFactory() to use a custom implementation of IAlgorithmFactory .AddJwt<MyCustomAlgorithmFactory(options => ...);
 }